 Purpose

-The purpose of this document is to provide a methodology for creating implementation guides related to DDI-CDI implementations within a particular community of practice.
-After reading this document, the reader (for instance, a metadata manager or data steward) will be able to create an implementation guide for that community.
+The purpose of this document is to provide a methodology for creating implementation guides (IGs) related to DDI-CDI implementations within a particular community of practice.
+By following the guidelines in the following pages,, the reader (for instance, a metadata manager or data steward) will be better equipped to create an implementation guide for their community.

-The Implementation Guide for a community will allow applications and systems developers to design and deploy interoperable systems on the basis of an agreed, fully specified set of metadata for the exchange of data and related resources.
-In this way, the community’s goals for the sharing of data can be realized, based on a mutually agreed set of requirements.
+The Implementation Guide for a community enables application and system developers to design and deploy interoperable systems, based on mutually agreed and properly specified metadata supporting the exchange of data and related resources.
+In this way, a community’s goals for the sharing of data can be realized, informed by a robust and mutually agreed set of requirements.

-This document describes a process of analysis and design which can be understood as a number of steps, and is presented in that fashion here.
-This is not intended to be a process flow: these activities can be performed in whatever order makes sense
+This document describes a process of analysis and design, incorporating steps that have a narrative order that is not intended to prescribe the order in which those steps are actually performed: indeed, these steps can be performed in whichever order makes most sense to the reader.

-A complete example is provided in Appendix yyyy.
+Some working examples of the process in action are provided in Appendix yyyy.

 [How many examples?
 Include Estonian classification example.
 QUERY: Is it really an example of an IG, or just a description of a complete running of the process described to produce one?]